 How we collect personal information

-- That is to say, we collect your personal information when you provide it to us when you complete a registration form and buy our services, subscribe to a newsletter, webinar, request a demo, email list, submit feedback or send us communication by accepting the terms and conditions and the privacy agreement outlined in our website.
+- That is to say, we collect your personal information when you provide it to us yourself when you complete a registration form; buy our services; subscribe to a newsletter; webinar; request a demo; submit feedback or send us communication by accepting the terms and conditions and the privacy agreement outlined in our website.

 The Personal information we collect about you from others

-- We generally collect personal information directly from you, on occasion, we also collect certain categories of personal information about you from other sources.
+- We generally collect personal information directly from you; on occasion, we also collect specific categories of personal information about you from other sources.